Kitware/CMake/Help/manual/ctest.1.rst

 .. option:: --build-target

  Specify a specific target to build.
+The option can be given multiple times with different targets, in which case each target is built in turn.
+ A clean will be done before building each target unless the :option:`--build-noclean` option is given.

- If left out the ``all`` target is built.
+ If no ``--build-target`` is specified, the ``all`` target is built.

 .. option:: --build-nocmake